Pals: A Magnificent Medieval Village

 El Xiulet de Pals

-If you fancy taking in more than just one medieval village in the same day, check out the Xiulet de Pals, a tourist train that starts in Pals and takes you to the smaller but equally pretty medieval towns of Peratallada and Palau-sator and then back to Pals again.
-There are also two other routes available too: the Rice Route and Gothic Pals, and a Combined Tour, which takes in the best of the three other tours.
+If you fancy taking in more than just one medieval village in the same day, check out the Xiulet de Pals.
+This tourist train departs from Pals and takes you to the smaller but equally charming medieval towns of Peratallada and Palau-sator, then returns to Pals.
+There are also two other routes available: the Rice Route and Gothic Pals, as well as a Combined Tour, which combines the best of the three different tours.
 The tours are available in Catalan, Spanish, French and English, but booking ahead is advisable, especially for French or English tours.

 One of the routes of El Xiulet de Pals